tud-amr/m3p2i-aip/README.md

 ````
 python3 sim.py
 ````

+You can experiments with the arguments passed to the MPPI, such as sampling around prior controllers or null actions, as well as time horizon and number of samples.

 ## Troubleshooting
 If you have an Nvidia card and after running the simulation you get a black screen, you might need to force the use of the GPU card through ``export VK_ICD_FILENAMES=/usr/share/vulkan/icd.d/nvidia_icd.json``.
 Run this command from the same folder as the script to be launched